cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerCompletelyFair.rst

 getCloudletNiceness
 ^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected double getCloudletNiceness(CloudletExecutionInfo cloudlet)
+.. java:method:: protected double getCloudletNiceness(CloudletExecution cloudlet)
    :outertype: CloudletSchedulerCompletelyFair

    Gets the nice value from a Cloudlet based on its priority.
 The nice value is the opposite of the priority.